zackexplosion/Baby-Hospital-How-To-Fall-Stuck-Into-Backend-Web-Development-With-Node.js/docs/001_start_coding.md

 })
 ```

-That it for now!
+That it!
 Then go to Postman to send the baby information to create.

 ![](https://github.com/zackexplosion/Baby-Hospital/blob/main/screenshots/001.jpg?raw=true)